-- The only way your body knows how to store is to add more fat.
+- The only method your body knows how to store is to create fat cells.

 Regardless of the quality of food you eat, it still comes down to Calories in and Calories out.
 Until you learn that, your body will just create fat.